-As of December 2014, Penn has a total regular work force of more than 17,000 faculty and staff, and the University of Pennsylvania Health System, which includes the Hospital of the University of Pennsylvania, has a regular work force of 17,056 employees, including 1,249 House staff.
+As of December 2015, Penn has a total regular work force of over 17,000 faculty and staff, and the University of Pennsylvania Health System, which includes the Hospital of the University of Pennsylvania, has a regular work force of 20,240 employees, including 1,264 House staff.

 Total undergraduate majors currently being pursued: 91 (Fall 2015).
 In addition, seven traditional undergraduates were pursuing individualized majors.

 Undergraduate Graduation Rate

 With 141 research centers and institutes, research is a substantial and esteemed enterprise at Penn.
 As of fiscal year 2015, the research community includes more than 4,300 faculty and more than 1,100 postdoctoral fellows, 5,500 academic support staff and graduate student trainees, and a research budget of $851 million.
 The scale and interdisciplinary character of our research activities make Penn a nationally-ranked research university.